matloff/revisit/README.md

 As can be seen from the output of the ranges, NPreg is now the only variable that contains 0s, the one variable for which they make sense.
+We can also see that the confidence intervals have changed.
+They should be more accurate now that cases that contain 0s which are actually missing values have been removed.
+We can then delete the last line which prints the ranges (print(apply(pima[,1:8],2,range))) as this was intended just for debugging.

-Say we believe this branch is also worth saving.
+Say we then believe this branch is worth saving.
 The Save Branch # box tells us the next branch will be named branch 2 (as before, we could change that).
 Before saving, we are again required to type in a Description of the change.
 If we do that and then click Save